vpq5kd/salesman/README.md

 *be advised* this program can be halted in the middle of execution by using the usual ctrl ^C command, however, it will wait until the current iteration of annealing is done before terminating.

+**Final Map:**

+The final map is created using `routeplot.py ` with the minor edit of the textbox addition.
+In order to streamline the process of adding the distances to the plot, I made the distance a "city" in my .dat file and processed it seperately in routeplot.py.
+As such, if you are attempting to run one of my `*_optimal.dat` files in your own plotting framework, either remove the first line of said file (it will have a "km" as its first two characters), or be sure to error handle approrpriately.

 **cities150** 317299.0km 49374.6km 14.93s

 **ciites1k** 732178.0km 96068.9km 131.94s